 Let Scripture shape your imagination, too.
 Read Isaiah 11 and Revelation 20 alongside a Gospel passage, noting how Jesus’ present compassion foreshadows His future rule.
 If you need help building that habit, a simple Scripture writing plan can keep your heart near Him.
 Pray a simple line as you go: “Your kingdom come in my words and work today.”

-Another approach is to treat your work—paid or unpaid—as participation in God’s renewing purposes.
+You can also treat your work—paid or unpaid—as participation in God’s renewing purposes.
 Build what is beautiful, repair what is broken, and tell the truth with kindness.
 When results are slow, remember that your labor in the Lord is not in vain.

 Finally, practice Sabbath as an act of hope.
 Rest says the world is in stronger hands than ours.
 Make room for unhurried prayer, unforced gratitude, and a meal shared without hurry, pointing your heart toward the feast to come.